 - Place a piece of parchment paper on a cookie sheet.

 - Sprinkle a clean surface with gluten-free flour and place your chilled dough on top of it.
 Sprinkle even more flour on top of the dough and sprinkle your rolling pin with flour.
+If your cookies are sticky still, it means you haven't dusted the dough with enough flour.

 - Roll your dough until it's 1/4 of an inch thick.